laurencefass/opentelemetry/README.md

 View Jaeger UI at http://localhost:16686/
 View Grafana UI at http://localhost:3030/

 Application endpoints will trigger custom spans and metrics!
+On startup this repo exports a dashboard to Grafana to count calls to the services called on these endpoints.

 ```
 localhost:9000/hello